-During startup, the dehydrator reboiler is brought up to temperature before allowing glycol into the absorber.
-This prevents excess VOC and HAP from collecting in the glycol stream and there are no excess startup emissions above those expected during steady-state operation.
-During shutdown, the reboiler is shut down in conjunction with the gas flow and glycol circulation.
-Again, this prevents excess VOC and HAP from collecting in the glycol stream and there are no excess shutdown emissions above those expected during steady-state operation.
-Emissions due to scheduled maintenance are negligible; either the unit will not be in operation during maintenance or maintenance is limited to tasks for which there are no excess emissions.
+During startups, the dehydrator reboilers are brought up to temperature before allowing glycol into the absorbers.
+This prevents excess VOC and HAP from collecting in the glycol streams and there are no excess startup emissions above those expected during steady-state operation.
+During shutdown, the reboilers are shut down in conjunction with the gas flow and glycol circulation.
+Again, this prevents excess VOC and HAP from collecting in the glycol streams and there are no excess shutdown emissions above those expected during steady-state operation.
+Emissions due to scheduled maintenance are negligible; either the units will not be in operation during maintenance or maintenance is limited to tasks for which there are no excess emissions.

 No modifications are being made to the dehydrators or their operation.
-Permitted VOC emissions are carried forward and not revised.
+Permitted emissions are carried forward and not revised.